anakuron/LiveSplitRemote/README.md

 ### Prerequisites
-You need to have LiveSplit installed & configured with LiveSplit server before using this. click library might not be installed by default.
+You need to have LiveSplit installed & configured with LiveSplit server before using this.
+Download [LiveSplit](https://livesplit.org) from their website and get the [LiveSplit Server](https://github.com/LiveSplit/LiveSplit.Server) from their git repo.

+click library for python is not installed by default.
 You can install it via pip (as a root)
 ```
 pip install click